goustoben/gousto-webclient/readme.md

 # 5. Go to webclient subfolder
 $ cd src/apps/webclient # OR yw webclient <command> (see above)

-# 6. Start the main webclient in development mode
+# 6. Start the main webclient in development mode (HMR will be enabled as default)
 $ yarn build:client
 $ yarn dev
 ```
 ## Pre-requisites

 * You'll need to have Yarn installed - if you install Yarn 1 (`npm install yarn -g`), it will bootstrap Yarn 3 from `.yarn/releases/yarn-3.1.1.cjs`